-- 1. The design of additions shall reflect the scale of the existing heritage buildings. - 2.
-An addition shall not be greater in scale than the existing building.
-If a larger addition is necessary, the use of a lower link connection to the original building is recommended.
+- 1. The design of additions should reflect the scale of the existing heritage buildings. - 2.
+An addition should not be greater in scale than the existing building.

 Existing building before addition

 Encouraged: modest rear addition of compatible design and scale